brumbrum108/brumbrum108/README.md

-- 👋 Hi, I’m CHAU PHAM (@brumbrum108)
+- 👋 From Purdue
-- 👀 I’m interested in playing badminton
+- 👀 Wanna play badminton
-- 🌱 I’m currently learning computer science
+- 🌱 Computer science

 - ⚡ Fun fact: This is a bare-bones `README.md`.
 I'll spruce it up later